psibi/yesod-rest/README.md

 2. Boilerplate for writing frontend code using React Javascript ecosystem is provided. (can be easily adapted to other tools like Angular, etc.)
+3. Brings all the advantage of Yesod - type safe urls, simple DSL for routes etc.

 # Setup (on an Ubuntu system) and Execution steps